 The City is a partner in the Sacramento Storm Water Quality Partnership, comprising the County of Sacramento and the cities of Sacramento, Citrus Heights, Folsom, Rancho Cordova, Elk Grove, and Galt.
-The California Regional Water Quality Control Board, Central Valley Region issued members in the partnership a National Pollutant Discharge Elimination system (NPDES) Municipal Storm Water Permit to allow the lawful discharge of Sacramento area urban runoff into local creeks and rivers.
+The California Regional Water Quality Control Board, Central Valley Region issued members in the partnership a NPDES Municipal Storm Water Permit to allow the lawful discharge of Sacramento area urban runoff into local creeks and rivers.
 The Storm Water Permit, a result of federal regulations driven by the Clean Water Act requires the members in the Partnership to reduce pollutants in urban stormwater discharges to maximum extent practicable.